sh-nishonov/text-improvement/README.md

     return results
 ```
 The function above encodes phrases and compares them with the "standardized" terms.
 With the help of ```np.argmax()``` function I retrieved the most similar term with the phrase, and if cosine similarity score of the term greater than the threshold, I added the term to the list in order to give suggestions later.

+## Further Improvement
+First of all, it would be very useful to visualize the embeddings of both phrases and terms with the help of any dimensionality reduction algorithm like UMAP or tSNE.
+Then, other embedding models can be tested.